learnk8s/learnk8s.io/src/advancedKubectl/content.md

 > Note that up to this point, no workload code is being run anywhere in the cluster.
 All that has been done so far is creating and updating resources in the storage backend on the master node.

 This event triggers the **kubelets** who watch for Pods that are scheduled to their worker nodes.
-The kubelet of the worker node your ReplicaSet Pods have been scheduled to downloads the container images for these Pods (if not already present on the machine) and runs them with the configured container runtime (which may be Docker or another container runtime).
+The kubelet of the worker node your ReplicaSet Pods have been scheduled to instructs the configured container runtime (which may be Docker) to download the required container images and run the containers.

 At this point, finally, your ReplicaSet application is running!